adventuremomblog

 The best way for ice skaters to enjoy this unique experience is if they’re dressed appropriately, so you will definitely want to dress in layers!

 As you get more comfortable on the ice your body will warm up.
-You can always peel away layers but it’s hard to warm up if you don’t wear enough layers to start with.
+You can always peel away layers but it’s hard to warm up if you don’t have enough layers.

 For your pants, you will want to wear ones that can stretch.
 You can’t go wrong with yoga pants, leggings, or athletic pants.